Malaysia's IHH Healthcare nears takeover of India's Fortis with $1.1 billion bid

 MUMBAI/KUALA LUMPUR (Reuters) - Malaysia’s IHH Healthcare Bhd (IHHH.KL) is set to take control of India’s Fortis Healthcare (FOHE.NS) after its bid of up to $1.1 billion was chosen over a rival’s, giving it ownership of over 30 hospitals amid a private healthcare boom in India.

 IHH’s offer is the third one that cash-strapped Fortis has approved this year, with a previous offer being shot down by shareholders.
-It beat out a joint bid from Indian firm Manipal Health Enterprises Ltd and U.S. private equity firm TPG Capital[TPG.UL].
+However, this time there is more confidence of the deal being approved.

+“The cash repairs the balance sheet and the tender offer should clean out a lot of the banks that could have led to an overhang of stock, which the other offer (TPG-Manipal) didn’t have ...
+We plan to support it and think the bid will go through,” an investor among Fortis’ top 10 told Reuters.

+IHH’s offer is slightly lower than the 175 rupee offer it had proposed earlier, but the investor said it was “not a bad outcome considering how long it has taken and how badly managed the process has been.”

 Fortis shares rose only 4 percent to 147.90 rupees on Friday, which analysts attributed to IHH’s win and offer price coming in as expected.
 Four analysts told Reuters they expect the deal to finally get shareholder approval.